nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 tree ./my-first-package/
 ```

-Should return the following output on your package:
+Should return the following output:

 ```bash
 my-first-package/